 Along with its rival, the Toyota Camry, the Honda Accord has long been the default choice for a vast swath of U.S. car buyers.
 The name Accord is so associated with quality and reliability that Honda could probably sell it even if the seats were covered in spikes.
 But the latest Accord definitely earns its reputation.

 The last redesign added some zest to the Accord, which is known for being both incredibly competent and somewhat dull.
 The current model borrows styling cues from the smaller Honda Civic, giving it a more stylish appearance that won’t offend buyers who just want to blend in with traffic.
 Honda also increased rear legroom and trunk space.

-The Accord also represents a good tech value.
+The Honda Accord also represents a good tech value.
 Every Accord trim level includes the Honda Sensing suite of safety features (forward collision mitigation braking, road departure mitigation, adaptive cruise control, lane keep assist, and traffic sign recognition), as well as a backup camera.
-A 7-inch touchscreen display is standard; an 8.0-inch unit with Apple CarPlay and Android Auto compatibility is optional.
+A 7.0-inch touchscreen display is standard, and an 8.0-inch unit with Apple CarPlay and Android Auto compatibility is optional.

 Why we picked the Tesla Model 3: